show_page.php1 : dt08.jpg

 HISTORY: This dog developed severe facial edema, lethargy, and methemoglobinemia following administration of an organic compound.

 HISTOPATHOLOGIC DESCRIPTION: Liver: Diffusely there is necrosis affecting the centrilobular to midzonal region of hepatic lobules, sparing a thin rim of periportal hepatocytes.
-In the affected regions, there is moderate to severe disruption of hepatic cord architecture with dissociation of hepatocytes, disorganization of sinusoids, and the presence of hemorrhage, necrotic debris, and rare mineralization.
+In the affected regions, there is loss of hepatic cord architecture with dissociation of hepatocytes, disorganization of sinusoids, and the presence of hemorrhage, necrotic debris, and rare mineralization.
 Within affected areas, many hepatocytes are lost or individualized, and remaining hepatocytes have contracted, rounded, or angular cell margins, hypereosinophilic cytoplasm, and pyknotic, karyorrhectic, or absent nuclei (single cell death).
-Other less affected hepatocytes, particularly in periportal areas at the margin of areas of necrosis, are swollen with pale eosinophilic, occasionally microvacuolated cytoplasm and vesiculate nuclei (degeneration).
+Other less affected hepatocytes, particularly in periportal areas at the margin of areas of necrosis, are swollen with pale eosinophilic, occasionally lacy to microvacuolated cytoplasm and vesiculate nuclei (degeneration).
 Multifocally the portal connective tissue is mildly expanded by clear space (edema), dilated lymphatics, and mild hemorrhage and fibrin.

 ETIOLOGY: Acetaminophen toxicity